palmertt-uc/PokemonViewer/README.md

 - **Requirement 1: Display Pokémon & Associated Details**
   - As a user, I want to be able to see all of the original Pokémon and the details associated with each Pokémon, so that I can look at a Pokémon and see accurate data.
   - **Examples**
-    - **Given** Pokémon data has been fetched from a JSON endpoint properly, **when** I launch and/or go to PokémonViewer using a laptop or dekstop, **then** all of the original Pokémon should be displayed in an aesthetically pleasing manner with accurate associated details.
+    - **GIVEN** Pokémon data has been fetched from a JSON endpoint properly, **WHEN** I launch and/or go to PokémonViewer using a laptop or dekstop, **THEN** all of the original Pokémon should be displayed in an aesthetically pleasing manner with accurate associated details.
-    - **Given** Pokémon data has been fetched from a JSON endpoint properly, **when** I launch and/or go to PokémonViewer on a mobile device, **then** all of the original Pokémon should be displayed in an aesthetically pleasing manner with accurate associated details.
+    - **GIVEN** Pokémon data has been fetched from a JSON endpoint properly, **WHEN** I launch and/or go to PokémonViewer on a mobile device, **THEN** all of the original Pokémon should be displayed in an aesthetically pleasing manner with accurate associated details.
-    - **Given** Pokémon data has not been fetched from a JSON endpoint properly, **when** I launch and/or go to PokémonViewer, **then** a message and/or text should be displayed and logged giving error information.
+    - **GIVEN** Pokémon data has not been fetched from a JSON endpoint properly, **WHEN** I launch and/or go to PokémonViewer, **THEN** a message and/or text should be displayed and logged giving error information.

 - **Requirement 2: Search Pokémon**
   - As a user, I want to be able to search for a specific Pokémon and see that Pokémon along with associated details, so that I don't have to manually find a Pokémon.
   - **Examples**
-    - **Given** Pokémon data has been fetched from a JSON endpoint properly, **when** I search for Charizard, **then** I should see a picture of Charizard in the list along with the details associated with Charizard.
+    - **GIVEN** Pokémon data has been fetched from a JSON endpoint properly, **WHEN** I search for Charizard, **THEN** I should see a picture of Charizard in the list along with the details associated with Charizard.
-    - **Given** Pokémon data has been fetched from a JSON endpoint properly, **when** I search for "burgers", **then** I nothing should happen.
+    - **GIVEN** Pokémon data has been fetched from a JSON endpoint properly, **WHEN** I search for "burgers", **THEN** I nothing should happen.
-    - **Given** Pokémon data has not been fetched from a JSON endpoint properly, **when** I search for Golduck, **then** nothing should happen.
+    - **GIVEN** Pokémon data has not been fetched from a JSON endpoint properly, **WHEN** I search for Golduck, **THEN** nothing should happen.

 ## Class Diagram